About NCWQ Inc

 Quota Club of Brisbane Annual Christmas Fundraiser

-NCWQ Affiliate, the Quota Club of Brisbane, extends an invitation to its annual Christmas fundraiser, to be held at the Geebung RSL Club, 323 Newman Road, Geebung, on Monday 1 December, from 10:30am until 2pm.
+NCWQ Affiliate, the Quota Club of Brisbane, extends an invitation to its annual Christmas fundraiser, to be held at the Geebung RSL Club, 323 Newman Road, Geebung, on Monday 1

 The National Council of Women of Queensland Annual Report for 2024-25 is available for download here.
 The report was tabled at the Annual General Meeting on 5 October 2025, held